-Many headaches are caused by tension of neck or shoulder muscles
+TENS is a very effective therapy for headaches caused by tension of the neck or shoulder muscles

 Some headaches are caused by tension held in the jaw, neck, back or shoulder muscles.
 If you suffer from this type of headache, the first thing to try is relaxation of those muscles.
 E.g.: